RickyGoacher/react-estimated-delivery/readme.md

 ## How it works

 - Next day delivery - If it's not past cut off & tomorrow is a delivery day.
-- Determining estimated delivery date - If a business day has passed & the next day is a delivery day.
+- Determining estimated delivery date - If a business day has passed, the business day date + the deliveryDayIncrement is a delivery day.

 ## How to use